 A project management methodology is a model comprising of methods, practices, techniques, and steps.
 This model assists project managers - and other dignitaries - in planning, implementing, assessing, and completing a project.
 The project team works in accordance with the guiding principles to fulfill the objectives.

 Since the PMM influences project management, it is crucial to identify the most suitable methodology.
 For example, a construction project demands a particular PM technique, such as PRINCE2 and Six Sigma.
-The focus is on the judicious use of resources, process management, and quality of the end result.
+The focus is on the judicious use of resources, process management, and the quality of the end result.
 At the same time, software development projects use PM methodologies like Agile and Kanban.
 The emphasis is on keeping the customer in the loop, continuous delivery, and regular updates.

 During different phases of a project, a PMM ensures adherence to objectives.
 This is because the methodologies are based on principles, processes, themes, and standards.
 These predefined guidelines let project managers draft a project plan, right from initiation until closure.

-Let’s assume PRINCE2 project management method.
+Let’s assume the PRINCE2 project management method.
 This is based on seven principles, seven themes, seven processes, and six aspects.
 The freedom to customize PRINCE2 according to these parameters makes it ideal for all industries.
 On the other hand, PMI's PMBOK is a set of standards that serve as a guide for project management.

 Some of the methodologies have their own set of objectives.
 If the project has similar objectives, you can adopt any of these methodologies.
 For example, utilizing minimum resources and ensuring topmost quality are your objectives.
 Lean is a suitable PMM for you in this case.
 This methodology aims at using fewer resources, eliminating risks, and creating value.